 A captivating color scheme might pair perfectly with your company.
 This site conveys yellow as a sunny color that immediately conveys optimism.
 The serene mint green and dark cyan balance out the mood to create a relaxed yet cheerful tone.
 The website is devoted to guiding you and your business team through your mental landscape, an arduous task, with a potentially rewarding outcome.
 This site is another shining example of how color can reinforce your brand message — we’re here to point you to a sunnier future.

 Colors are deeply emotive and your website color scheme is imperative to catch the eye of a new consumer.
-While it can seem daunting to create a design that has the right tone, the above examples are great guides to show how differing colors can come together and strengthen your brand.
+While it can seem daunting to create a design for Social Media that has the right tone, the above examples are great guides to show how differing colors can come together and strengthen your brand.

 Lexie Lu is a designer and writer.
 She loves researching trends in the web and graphic design industry.
 She writes weekly on Design Roast and can be followed on Twitter @lexieludesigner.